 There has always been a thriving market for the purchase and sale of dry cleaner businesses throughout South Florida.
 While the overall dry cleaning industry has been declining for many years due to the work from home trend and increasing environmental regulations, there remains a well defined niche for profitable and well established dry cleaners in South Florida.
 Dry cleaner businesses may be defined as having either a retail-oriented drop-off store and/or a dry cleaning plant where the actual cleaning occurs.
 Laundromats are a separate business category and are not included as a traditional dry cleaning business.
-Selling either a dry cleaning drop-off store and/or dry cleaning plant may be quite lucrative if the sale includes a large amount of physical assets, recurring revenue, and a trend of increasing profits.

 Dry Cleaning Drop-Off Store

 A dry cleaning drop-off store is relatively inexpensive to open and fairly easy to run.
 It is a classic retail-oriented business that primarily does business with retail customers who drop off and pick up their clothes and items at the drop-off location.
 The cleaning is outsourced to a dry cleaning plant for the actual cleaning to occur.
 Usually, a drop-off store may be run by one or two employees (or the owner herself) and is located in a highly visible retail location.
 Without an attached plant, it is extremely important that the drop-off store has a reliable and cost-effective means of cleaning its customers’ items.